-These nut-free cocoa-coconut bliss balls make a perfect lunchbox treat—both for your kids and you.
-They are also dairy-free, gluten-free, and egg-free, making them very allergy friendly.
+These cocoa-coconut bliss balls make a perfect lunchbox treat—both for your kids and you.
+They are dairy-free, gluten-free, egg-free, and aside from the coconut, nut-free, making them very allergy-friendly.

-So while I have an array of healthy dinner ideas lined up to feature on this blog, they need to be balanced out with healthy treats.
+So while I have an array of nourishing dinner ideas lined up to feature on this blog, they need to be balanced out with nourishing treats.
 Right?

 Good, I thought you would agree.